crest-lab/crest-docs/page/examples/example_5.md

 ```

 to add Ca<sup>2+</sup> instead of H<sup>+</sup>.
-There is basically no limitation in which element/charge combination can be added with this command.
+There is basically no limitation to which element/charge combination can be added with this command.
 However, **_adding polyatomic ions is currently not possible_**.
 {: .text-justify }